Nepcam/Nepcam/README.md

 ### Here is what I'm working on! 👋

 - 🔭 I’m currently working on ...
 MERN Stack
 - 🌱 I’m currently learning ...
-AWS Azure Cloud technology, Te Reo Māori
+Cloud-based AI Services
 - 👯 I’m looking to collaborate on ...
 MERN Stack
 - 🤔 I’m looking for help with ...
 AWS
 - 💬 Ask me about ...
 Anything